OLEDs - An Emerging Technology

-Trumpeted as a solution for high-end TVs, OLED (organic light-emitting diode) technology is beginning to emerge as a viable lighting alternative for commercial applications.
+Trumpeted as a solution for high-end TVs, OLED (organic light-emitting diode) technology is gradually emerging as a viable lighting alternative for commercial applications.
 The same properties that make it desirable for luxury flat-screen televisions – namely, its brightness and super-slim form factor – show promise for lighting applications too.

 Both technologies are classified as solid-state lighting, a type of lighting system that relies on semiconductors that convert electricity into light rather than filaments or gases encased in glass bulbs.
 However, the similarities end there.
 Differences in the materials and manufacturing processes used to make the two light sources lead to differing characteristics in the finished products.

 “One of the main distinguishing characteristics of an LED is that it’s a point source, which makes it a good choice for directional applications.
-However, if you were to look directly at the diodes, they’re extremely bright – maybe up to 1 million candelas per square meter,” explains Jeannine Wang, director of business development for Acuity Brands’ OLED Business Group.
+However, if you were to look directly at the diodes, they’re extremely bright,” explains Jeannine Wang, Director of Business Development for Acuity Brands’ OLED Business Group.
 “In order to be able to use the light in a useful fashion, glare control is a big consideration.
 You need optics to control the light from an LED source.”

-OLEDs, on the other hand, are thin sheets (less than 2 mm thick).
-Light is produced by the whole sheet instead of by a diode, but the light is less bright than that of an LED, so it’s comfortable to view directly without the aid of a diffuser or other optics.
+OLEDs, on the other hand, are thin sheets, with some models less than 0.5 mm thick.
+Light is produced by the whole sheet instead of by a diode but is comfortable to view directly without the aid of a diffuser or other optics.

 Lifetimes for OLED haven’t quite caught up to LED (30,000-40,000 hours vs. 50,000-plus for LEDs), but they’re moving in the right direction.